 - DOES YOUR WATER SMELL LIKE ROTTEN EGGS?
 Sulphur water that smells like rotten eggs can be made odourless by injecting hydrogen peroxide into the incoming water stream, then running the treated water through a whole-house carbon filter or a water softener.
 The hydrogen peroxide system works like magic, even with very rotten smelling water.

 Hands-On Rural Life Skill#2: Maintaining a Septic System

 Everyone who relies on a septic system to handle waste water faces two things that people on municipal sewage systems never have to deal with.
-First, septic systems need regular pumpouts of the tank to keep working properly.
+First, septic systems need regular pumpouts of the tank to keep working properly (we do ours every 2 or 3 years).
 And second, there’s an ever-present danger that the entire septic system could plug up at any time as it gets older.
 You never know when you might faca a huge expense or disruptive mess.
 Here are ways around the potential for catastrophic septic failure.

-- BI-ANNUAL POMPOUS REALLY ARE WORTH IT: Have a septic tank pump out done every two years.
+- BI-ANNUAL PUMP-OUTS REALLY ARE WORTH IT: Have a septic tank pump out done every two years.
 Don’t forget this.

 - EASIER SEPTIC TANK ACCESS: Install access hatches to make pump outs fast and easy.
 It’s more likely you’ll call in the septic guy if it doesn’t mean you need to dig for hours to get down to the tank.
 My favourite option for concrete tanks involves pouring your own concrete risers and using patio slabs as lids.

 Hands-On Rural Life Skill#3: Maintaining an Electricity Supply

 Electricity means more in the country than it does in the city because private water systems rely on electricity to operate.
 This is why a growing number of people are preparing themselves to provide their own power in case of blackouts, even long-term blackouts.
 Here’s what I’ve learned about generators: